pietg/incubationtime/README.md

 This repository complements the paper http://www.nieuwarchief.nl/serie5/pdf/naw5-2020-21-3-181.pdf in "Nieuw Archief voor Wiskunde" ("New Archive for Mathematics", a journal for the Dutch mathematicians), discussing the different ways of estimating the distribution of the incubation time.
 More details about the methods are given in incubation.pdf.

+Note that the computation of the MLE does not need a choice of kernel or bandwidth.
+We chose bandwidths for the SMLE and density estimate somewhat arbitrarily (they should theoretically be of order n^{-1/5} and n^{-1/7}, respectively, where n is the sample size), but a method for automatic bandwidth choice will be added later, using an optimization criterion.
+Usually the choice of the kernel does not make much difference, as long as the kernel is sufficiently smooth at the boundary (for this reason we have a preference for the triweight above the Epanechnikov kernel).